Mid-Conference Field Trips

 Located near Porto, the São Pedro da Cova Mine has been dealing with the issue of self-burning coal waste piles since 2005.
 These piles substantially impair ecosystems and human health.
 The discovery of coal in the late 18th century transformed São Pedro da Cova from an agrarian society to an industrial economy.

-Today, the remnants of the old mining complex, particularly the coal processing and dispatch buildings, remain notable landmarks.
-Visitors can explore a permanent exhibition featuring objects and historical artifacts from the coal mining era.
+Today, the remains of the old mining complex, especially the coal processing and dispatch buildings, remain remarkable landmarks.
+Visitors can explore a permanent exhibition of objects and historical artifacts from the coal mining era.

-The technical visit to the São Pedro da Cova Mine will be complemented by a tour of Porto, including a visit to the wine caves, where you can experience tasting Port Wine, renowned for its rich history and distinctive, sophisticated flavor profile, which offers a unique blend of sweetness and complexity that reflects the traditional winemaking heritage of the Douro Valley.
+The technical tour of the São Pedro da Cova Mine is complemented by a visit to the riverside towns of Porto and Gaia, where you can experience the tasting of Port Wine, renowned for its rich history and distinctive, sophisticated flavor profile, offering a unique blend of sweetness and complexity that reflects the traditional winemaking heritage of the Douro Valley.

 | Pintor Mine